 Now that we know the most common reasons let’s look at 5 things you can do to stop your toddler from escaping their car seat!

 If you want to know how to stop a child from getting out of a car seat, the first thing you need to do is talk to them.

 What’s the topic of this conversation?
 How dangerous it is to unbuckle your seat belt, or escape the seat.

-Begin by asking why they do it, they might just tell you (good luck with that).
+Begin by asking why they do it; they might tell you (good luck with that).
 Move on to telling them how dangerous it is to sit in a moving car without a seat belt fastened.
 How dangerous it is to escape the child seat when you are driving.
-I like to go as far as telling my son what will happen if he is not secure in his seat, and how much it will hurt.
+I like to tell my son what will happen if he is not secure in his seat and how much it will hurt.